jakubgarfield/kiwis/content/trips/2016/08/16/chilly-camping-in-nelson-lakes-national-park/index.md

 created_at: 2016-08-16 20:55:02 +1200
 description: Sunny days full of walks in Nelson Lakes National Park providing amazing views of snow-covered hills on one side but freezing nights with cold feet and noses on the other.
 That was our Queen's birthday weekend in South Island.
 kind: article
-tags: [Nelson Lakes, Camping, Hike, Lake, Mt Robert, Mountain, Nelson, Snow, Trip, Walk, Winter]
+tags: [Nelson Lakes, Camping, Hike, Lake, Mt Robert, Mountain, Nelson, Snow, Trip, Walk, Winter, New Zealand]
 image: 10
 gpx: true
 ---